 Always Be Your Best

-On Friday of this week, I have the opportunity to speak to middle school students and parents for the National Junior Honor Society program at their school.
-I choose to speak about, “Always Be Your Best.”
-I want to tell them how proud I am, as well as their parents, the teachers, staff, and school is for specifically making time in their life to make school and their personal performance a priority.
-When I was at Northwestern University in Chicago, IL working on my master’s degree, I have a professor tell me, “Rich, Opportunity begets opportunity.”
+On Friday of this week, I have the opportunity to speak to middle school students and parents for their school’s National Junior Honor Society program.
+I choose to talk about “Always Be Your Best.”
+I want to tell them how proud I am and their parents, the teachers, staff, and school is for specifically making time in their life to make school and their performance a priority.
+When I was at Northwestern University in Chicago, IL working on my master’s degree, I had a professor tell me, “Rich, Opportunity begets opportunity.”

-Areas, where I made a personal effort, has resulted in my having other wonderful opportunities because I extended my efforts, pushed myself to do better, took the time needed to be my best.
+Areas where I made a personal effort, have resulted in my having other beautiful opportunities because I extended my efforts, pushed myself to do better, took the time needed to be my best.
 Being our best is so important, but so is realizing that there will be obstacles along the way.
-I want them to understand how to meet some of those obstacles in our life, how to understand them and move on.
+I want them to understand how to meet some of those obstacles in our lives, understand them and move on.
 I like to use the story about snowmobiling.